Anirod310/Anirod310/README.md

 </div>

-I'm a computer science student aiming to become a **Machine Learning Engineer**, with a particular interest in **Deep Reinforcement Learning**, dynamic control systems, robotics, and autonomous agents.
+My name's Dorian, I'm a computer science student aiming to become a **Machine Learning Engineer**, with a particular interest in **Deep Reinforcement Learning**, dynamic control systems, robotics, and autonomous agents.

 I'm especially interested in understanding how intelligent agents can **learn through interaction with their environment**, rather than simply being programmed to perform a task.

 ---

-## 🧠 A little about me
+## 🧠Me

 - 🔭 I'm currently building custom **PyTorch implementations of advanced RL algorithms**, such as **Rainbow DQN**.
 - 🌱 I'm exploring **3D reinforcement learning environments with Unity ML-Agents**.
 - 🤖 I'm planning to dive deeper into **robotics simulation with NVIDIA Isaac Sim**.
-- 🧠 I'm also learning more about **LLMs and CNNs**.
+- 🧠 I'm also learning **LLMs and CNNs**.
 - ⚙️ My main development tools are **Python and PyTorch**.

 <!-- 🎞️ GIF / PHOTO HERE -->